30 Oct 2025

 Treating OCD With ERP Therapy

-Trying different approaches, including methods such as cognitive behavioural therapy, it wasn’t until Sarah found ERP therapy that she was able to manage her symptoms and progress on her journey to recovery.
+Trying different approaches, including methods such as cognitive behavioral therapy (CBT), it wasn’t until Sarah found ERP therapy that she was able to manage her symptoms and progress on her journey to recovery.

 “OCD can involve intrusive thoughts all the time, such as ‘what if I hurt someone?
 What if I fall down the stairs?’